m5stack/aws-iot-kit-tutorials/workshop/content/Smart spaces/Working with ML models/_index.en.md

 }
 ```

-...it will return this response after invoking the SageMaker endpoint...
+It will return this response after invoking the SageMaker endpoint:
 ```JSON
 {
   "statusCode": 200,